Apophatic

 An interesting question arises: Does one need to have a "native" religion or spirituality (as with "nationality"), or can "interfaith" essentially be a religious home unto itself (akin to being "multi-ethnic," nomadic or ... a sea creature)?
 Opinions on that question range from traditionalist ("you need a home base") to postmodern ("religions are illusory constructs").

-Here are my suggestions for mobile meditation apps:
+Here are my suggestions for simple, free mobile meditation apps.
+They both integrate with Apple's Health App.

 In general usage, samadhi means meditative "absorption," "concentration," or "one-pointedness."
 It is the state of mind you reach in meditation when you succeed at remaining in single-minded, undistracted awareness.